Lessons from the Resurrection Fern

 by Deacon Scott D. Gilfillan

-After spending some time with my newborn grandson on the North Carolina coast, my wife and I walked the nearby trails around Fort Macon.
-Prominent throughout the Carolina coasts are Southern live oaks with their sweeping limbs that plunge toward the ground before reaching toward the sky.
+I went to spend some time with my grandchildren on the North Carolina coast.
+While there, my wife and I walked the nearby trails around Fort Macon.
+Southern live oaks line the trail with huge, sweeping limbs that plunge toward the ground before reaching up to the sky.

-On the surface of some of these majestic trees grows a captivating plant, the resurrection fern.
-It is called a “resurrection” fern because, in dry weather, the fronds turn brown, curl up, and appear to die.
+A captivating plant grows on the surface of some of these majestic trees, the resurrection fern.
+It is called a resurrection fern because in dry weather the fronds turn brown, curl up, and appear to die.
 When the rains return, the fern turns green and springs to life.

 This is the air I breathe… Your holy presence living in me